PedroMak/gh-actions-course/README.md

-Repository containing examples from GitHub Actions course
+Repository containing examples from GitHub Actions course.
+This has been edited.